riordan/Logseq/pages/Admap Experimentation Workshop.md

 				- Finance:
 					- [[Bill Tevis]]
 			- Follow-up:
 				- This workshop has been a generative session that will need some editing and reflection.
-The point is that a group needs to be accountable for reviewing and narrowing down the metrics they want to focus on in the near-term.
+We'll need to review and narrowing down the metrics we want to focus on in the near-term.
 		- #### Content
 			- Process
 				- Run a UX Metrics workshop for experimentation